Many thanks to you our active contributors for your feedback and proposals.

 This is the usual drill before attempting to update your devices:

 Take a backup of your data before attempting to update your device and save the backup to an SD card or to some other off-device location (PC, your cloud service).
 Note that videos and images are not included in cloud-based backups.
 Do not reboot the device while the update is in progress.
 Do keep the phone connected to a battery charger during the whole process.
-Device screen may blank out during the update process; you may waken the display by a short press on the power key to monitor the progress.
+The device screen may blank out during the update process; you may waken the display by a short press on the power key to monitor the progress.

 For detailed instructions on updating software, read our help article in Zendesk.